 Introductory assessments can be booked 1 – 31 January.
 To access the form, you first need to log in to the website with your username and password.
 Please contact the main office, firstname.lastname@example.org, if you have difficulty signing in.

 You must remain a member of IY (UK) throughout your training.

 Some members continue training beyond their Introductory teaching certificate and go on to Intermediate Junior, Intermediate Senior and ultimately, Advanced certificates.
 To progress to teach more advanced postures, it is up to the individual to attend classes with Senior or Advanced teachers.
 These more advanced certificates demand more of teachers, both in the number and difficulty of asanas practised, and in the subtlety of their understanding of the theory and practice of yoga.

-Teachers can sign in and go to the IY (UK) Documents page to download the Intermediate Junior Level Syllabus.
+Teachers can sign in and go to the IY (UK) Members’ Dashboard, Documents page to download the Intermediate Junior Level Syllabus.

 Intermediate Senior Level top

 The time between passing Intermediate Junior Level 3 and taking Intermediate Senior Assessment Level 1 should not be less than three years other than in exceptional circumstances.
 Teachers who wish to take the Intermediate Senior Level 1 in less than three years after passing Intermediate Junior Level 3 may not do so until at least eighteen months have passed (the minimum set for exceptional students by Guruji).
 After this minimum period, they will be subject to a review of their teaching skills in one of their own classes by an experienced local teacher who is an Assessor or Moderator at the appropriate level, but not their regular teacher, before being authorised to proceed to assessment.
 They should produce a letter from the reviewing teacher when they apply to take the assessment to confirm that their teaching is of a satisfactory standard.